15 Scams in Thailand and How to Avoid Them

 Monks in a temple in Chiang Mai

-How to avoid this scam in Thailand?
+How to Avoid This Scam in Thailand?

 jian-jai-market-chiang-mai